 In the eight years since Dogecoin’s creation, there’s never been a cap on the crypto.
 In fact, for much of those eight years, no one thought much about DOGE at all and it traded for less than a penny.

 In 2017 when cryptocurrency began reaching the masses in a big way, the valuation of DOGE hit $1 billion.
 Many investors considered this a sign of irrational exuberance in the crypto markets, as DOGE had no special features (it’s simply a clone of Litecoin, which is a clone of Bitcoin), and hadn’t had a developer update in three years at that time.

-It wasn’t until early 2021 that DOGE became ultra-famous amid a wave of high-profile celebrity commentary.
-Dogecoin then took a seat among the top 10 cryptocurrencies by market cap, a feat few would have thought possible just a year earlier.
+Nonetheless, in 2021 DOGE took a seat among the top 10 cryptocurrencies by market cap, a feat few would have thought possible just a year earlier.

 3 Reasons Why Dogecoin Doesn’t Have a Cap